 Having clean retainers is an essential part of maintaining your oral health and steadily progressing on your orthodontic treatment.
 The reasons why individuals may fail to clean their retainers on a regular basis are many but ultimately it can come down to simple laziness or forgetfulness.
 However, these are not traits that will serve your orthodontic treatment well as it is absolutely essential that you make sure to clean your orthodontic appliances on a regular basis.
 The consequences are you may start to come up against some of the unfortunate side effects that occur when cleaning does not take priority.

-Want to know how to retainers cleaning.
-Some of the simple ones can include things such as the bad breath.
+Want to know how to clean retainers.
+Some of the simple ones can include things such as bad breath.
 If you’re putting a dirty retainer in your mouth without getting it properly cleaned on a regular basis then you are simply reintroducing bacteria that can cause halitosis.
 Even if you brush your teeth right before, within a short while that bacterial growth can make your mouth smell bad.